 Off-putting smell: When stored for an extended amount of time, the fats can turn rancid.
-This will result in an off-putting steel that no longer resembles a sweet nutty aroma, but it make smell bitter or sour.
+This will result in an off-putting smell that no longer resembles a sweet nutty aroma, but it make smell bitter or sour.

 Critters: Rodents and vermin can be disastrous if they find your dry storage stash. when left undisturbed, the critters will make a home, nest and multiply quickly.

 How long can you eat oatmeal after the expiration date?

 If your oatmeal has been stored and kept properly, then there is no harm to consume it after the label date.
 If you have expired oatmeal, then you may notice some changes in their texture, color and flavor as well.

 As a result of freshness, you may lose some nutritional value of oatmeal.
 Otherwise, it is considered safe to eat!